 Persons with Disabilities Exemption

-This exemption is for persons with disabilities and provides an annual $2,000 reduction in the equalized assessed value (EAV) of the property.
+A Person with Disabilities Exemption is for persons with disabilities and provides an annual $2,000 reduction in the equalized assessed value (EAV) of the property.

-- the property is occupied by that person's spouse, or
+- The property is occupied by that person's spouse, or the property remains unoccupied.

-- Class 2 Disabled Person Illinois Identification Card from the Illinois Secretary of State's Office
+- Class 2 Disabled Person Illinois Identification Card from the Illinois Secretary of State's Office.

 - Proof of Social Security Administration disability benefits.
-This proof includes an award letter, verification letter, or annual cost of living adjustment
+This proof includes an award letter, verification letter, or annual cost of living adjustment.

 - Proof of Veterans' Administration disability benefits.
 This proof includes an award letter of total (100%) disability, pension statement, or statement showing compensation rated at 100%.